ttsalo/reprap-projects/BBLogic/README.md

          B0 channel would have a trigger edge which lifts out a guide from A0 channel.
 If the B signal is 1, the guide remains down and kicks the A signal from 0 to 1.

+     - Testing 23.10.2018:
+      - Implemented the moving follower kick idea and looks like it's a workable concept with some tuning.
+      - TODO:
+       - Constrain the follower movement better - add shaft holders on one or both sides of the wheel.
+(Requires extending wheel shaft)
+       - Fix the gate cutout printability
+       - Fix gate ends
+       - Make bigger input/output trays for repeatability testing
+       - Make the follower shaft holder bigger, requires cutout in the main body
+       - Maybe add a crossover floor section at the kicker part
+       - Add a little bit of slope to the design, the original seems a little bit marginal.
+       - Reimplement directing channel B to source/sink
+       - Add back the output inverter - or can we actually replace that with different followers?

+      - TODO after second iteration:
+       - Evaluate whether the trigger/kicker geometry is right (requires better constraining)